sophiacofone/bird_relational_db/README.md

 8. Creating and using stored procedures in MySQL.

 ## How to run
 To run this notebook, you will need RMySQL and sqldf.
 You will also need to set up a MySQL called bird.
 Then, the notebook should run completely.
+See birds_summary.nb.html for the output.